 Base: Each team has a base, which is located between the entrances to the middle and bottom lanes along with a base entrance at the top and middle lanes.
 Players can heal along with upgrading their champion.

 Bot: Short for Bottom Lane.
 The bot lane is the bottom of the three lanes on Summoner’s Rift.
 Can also refer to an AI-controlled champion.

 Buff: A beneficial spell or effect used on yourself, a teammate or a friendly minion.
 The opposite of debuff.

 Burst: A large amount of damage dealt in a short amount of time – specifically to a specific champion.

 Crowd Control: AKA CC.
-A group of status effects that limit an opponents movement or actions.CC comes on the form of stuns, slows, polymorphs, knock-ups, etc.
+A group of status effects that limit an opponent’s movement or actions.CC comes in the form of stuns, slows, polymorphs, knock-ups, etc.

 Cooldown: The amount of time it takes for a skill or ability to be used after a first usage.